 As previously noted, Learner Responsibility points are deducted for absences.
 Excused absences, such as for an illness or a school-sponsored activity are eligible to be made-up.
-Not all absences excused by the Academy are eligible for a make-up.
-For example, missing class due to a Counselor excused absence will not result in make-up privileges being granted.
 It is the responsibility of the student to contact the instructor in a timely manner (i.e. by the next class session) to discuss if an excused absence is eligible for a makeup.